the-first-ideal/titan/README.md

 # Titan
-Voice Assitant programed in Python
+Voice Assitant programmed in Python

-Titan is a voice assitant programmed in Python.
+Titan is a voice assistant programmed in Python.
 It features many commands and possible ways to add to them.
-For running on your PC, make sure you pip install pyaudio, speechrecognition, wikipedia, pyttsx3, webbrowser.
+For running on your PC, make sure you pip install pyaudio, speechrecognition, Wikipedia, pyttsx3, webbrowser.
 Currently, titan has these possible commands:
                       'wikipedia'
                       'password'